gerardparesys/ARGOPd/README.md

 # ARGOPd
-A collection of abstractions for Pure Data
+A collection of patches for Pure Data

 ARGOPd is made of real-time sound and visual synthesis modules (MM) and patches (ExMM).